Special Activities Center: Korea

 The CIA sponsored a variety of activities during the Korean War.
 These activities included maritime operations behind North Korean lines.
 Yong Do Island, connected by a rugged isthmus to Pusan, served as the base for those operations.
 Well-trained Korean guerrillas carried out these operations.
 The four principal U.S. advisers responsible for the training and operational planning of those special missions were Dutch Kramer, Tom Curtis, George Atcheson, and Joe Pagnella.
 All of these Paramilitary Operations Officers operated through a CIA front organization called the Joint Advisory Commission, Korea (JACK), headquartered at Tongnae, a village near Pusan, on the peninsula's southeast coast.
 These paramilitary teams were responsible for numerous maritime raids and ambushes behind North Korean lines, as well as prisoner of war rescue operations.

-These were the first maritime unconventional warfare units that trained indigenous forces as surrogates.
+These were the first maritime unconventional warfare units that trained indigenous forces as proxies.
 They also provided a model, along with the other CIA-sponsored ground-based, paramilitary Korean operations, for the Military Assistance Command, Vietnam – Studies and Observations Group (MACV-SOG) activities conducted by the U.S. military and the CIA/SOD (now Special Activities Center) in Vietnam.
 In addition, CIA paramilitary ground-based teams worked directly for U.S. military commanders, specifically with the 8th Army, on the "White Tiger" initiative.
 This initiative included inserting South Korean commandos and CIA Paramilitary Operations Officers prior to the two major amphibious assaults on North Korea, including the landing at Inchon.